basnijholt/unidep/README.md

 ### **Q: When to use UniDep?**

-**A:** UniDep is particularly useful for setting up a full development environments that require both Python *and* non-Python dependencies (e.g., CUDA, compilers, etc.) with a single command.
+**A:** UniDep is particularly useful for setting up full development environments that require both Python *and* non-Python dependencies (e.g., CUDA, compilers, etc.) with a single command.

 In fields like research, data science, robotics, AI, and ML projects, it is common to work from a locally cloned Git repository.